Title

 1. Modify [thread.mutex.requirements.mutex.general] as indicated:

 -4- The implementation provides lock and unlock operations, as described below.
-For purposes of determining the existence of a data race, these behave as atomic operations ([intro.multithread]) as if they were modifications to an atomic object.
-The lock and unlock operations on a single mutex appears to occur in a single total order, this can be viewed as the modification order of the atomic object.
+For purposes of determining the existence of a data race, these behave as atomic operations ([intro.multithread]).
+Therefore, the lock and unlock operations on a single mutex appears to occur in a single total order as if they were modifications to a hypothetical atomic object corresponding to the mutex object.

 Date: 2026-02-10.19:02:20